Freetime in Vaasa

 Major credit cards are accepted in Finland.
 It is even advisable to take a Visa or Master Card with you if possible.
 Please note that checks are not accepted in Finland.
 Information about banks in Finland is given on the website of Expat Finland.

 It is easy to move around Vaasa on foot or by bike.
 Many students use bikes to move around the city throughout the year.
 If you do not want to buy your own bike, you may enquire a possibility to rent one from a bike shop.

 A good public transportation system with quite an extensive bus network is also available in Vaasa.
-It is recommendable to purchase a monthly or multiple trip ticket, because discount on tickets for students is not available in case of single tickets.
-The price of monthly ticket/card (30 days) for students is approximately 29 euros.
-The price of single tickets available from the driver is around 3 euros.
-Routes, timetable and other useful information about the local bus transportation is available at the website of Wasa Citybus.
+Routes, timetable and other useful information about the local bus transportation is available at the website of the city.
+Below you can find useful links for long-distance travelling.

 Are you going to take your car to Vaasa?

 Here are some facts about driving in Finland:

 - Headlights must be used even during the day.